einbahnstrasse/Goldford-MTEC1003/labs/14/lab-15-personal-site.md

 You may **optionally** include a "hero image" at the top of your website as well.

+<span style="color:red"><i><b>CRUCIAL:</b> Reusing the fonts, color schemes, photos, and other content given in our tutorials is <b>strictly prohibited.</b> You will need to "design" your site yourselves: choose your own colors, fonts, images, and potentially videos and layout.
+You now have the tools to make your own creative decisions.
+Repeating the same elements in your own site will result in a lowered grade!</i></span>

 At the end of this lab, your **/lab-15-personal-site** repo should contain the following files:

 1. your Home Page, e.g. **index.html**